dfm/ml-class/README.md

 ## Implementation

-The Perceptron, LinearRegression and LogisticRegression algorithms are implemented in `linear/linear.py` as subclasses of the abstract LinearClassifier class.
-The LinearClassifier does the heavy lifting for training and testing of the algorithms and the subclasses provide their own `loss_function` and `delta` methods.
+The `Perceptron`, `LinearRegression` and `LogisticRegression` algorithms are implemented in `linear/linear.py` as subclasses of the abstract LinearClassifier class.
+The `LinearClassifier` does the heavy lifting for training and testing of the algorithms and the subclasses provide their own `loss_function` and `delta` methods.
 Not surprisingly, `loss_function` returns the value of the loss function given a particular label and x vector.  `delta` return the gradient of `loss_function`, __divided by x__ since the x vector factors out of the update term in stochastic gradient descent in the same way for each of these algorithms.
 The LinearRegression